What is Rotary Tiller in Agriculture

 Based on the drive mechanism, rotary tillers can be divided into center-drive and side-drive types.
 The structure of each type differs because of the location of the drive system.

-Center-drive Rotary Tiller
+Center-Drive Rotary Tiller

 In a center-drive rotary tiller, the drive mechanism is located in the middle of the tiller.
 It uses gears to transfer power from the engine directly to the blade shaft.
 This setup drives the blades to work, but it also leaves a space in the middle of the blade shaft.